gbroques/ecovillage-resource-management-spec/README.md

 Village components can be defined in terms of I/O, or **inputs** and **outputs**.

 ### Inputs
+Inputs result in **resource generation**.

+Some inputs are universal, such as sunlight ☀️.
+Although, the amount of that input will vary based on location and may be insufficient for requisite resource generation.

-Inputs are unique to a geographic location or bio-region, and result in resource generation.
+Other inputs are unique to a geographic location or bio-region.

 For example, in the mid-west of the United States, an input to a house may be **rain-water**.